Chapter 19

 "[6] And without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him."

-With this in mind let us now return to the Gospel according to Mark and read about the power that can come to us from faith and belief in God.
+Let us return to the Gospel according to Mark and read about the power that can come from faith and belief in God.
 It is recorded in,

 Mark 11:20-24